Pacific Air Forces delivers COVID-19 mitigation supplies to assist Timor-Leste

 |0

-This work, Pacific Air Forces delivers COVID-19 mitigation supplies to assist Timor-Leste, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pacific Air Forces delivers COVID-19 mitigation supplies to assist Timor-Leste, by TSgt Jimmie Pike, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT